The Management Meeting Playbook: 9 Essential Dos and Don’ts (July 2026)

 - Deciding on capital investments

-- Reallocating resources to address changing market dynamics
+- Reallocating resources to meet changing market dynamics

 The goal is always to optimize resource use to achieve the best possible outcomes for the organization.